 You are absolutely right.
 Cursing and sex are a very real part of life.
 In fact, one can hardly live through a day without encountering one or both.
 But there are people for whom “four letter words” and sex related discussions are not part of their everyday lives.
 For them, such language and discussions are not required in order to live a full life.

 I’ve read comments from readers who practically demand that the books they read include cursing, sex, and more.
 For them, it takes such things to fully develop the “grit” that makes up a large part of some people’s personality.

-I agree that some characters don’t come across as fully developed if the writer tries to make them too good or pure.
-I enjoying writing stories that are lighter in general.
-But, I firmly believe that stories can be written complete with hilarious fun, heartache, disappointment, and the full range of emotion that life entails without having to prop up those parts of life with strong language or graphic sexual situations.
+I agree that some characters in certain genres don’t come across as fully developed if the writer tries to make them too good or pure.
+In this series, I’m writing stories that are lighter in general.
+I firmly believe there is a place for stories with hilarious fun, heartache, disappointment, and the full range of emotion that life entails without the use of strong language or graphic sexual situations.
 That is what I try to do with the Morgan Crossroads series.

 Feel free to contact us using the contact page here.
 If you wish, you may also use the contact info below.